Sponsored by Thailand Tourism

 It’s a place where drug cartels, human trafficking, AIDS, addiction and destitution has taken over and so parents sell daughters in order to feed the addiction, make the money, and survive.

-This is how the tribes of the Doi Tung region in the mountains of Chiang Rai, Thailand found themselves over 20 years ago.
+This is how the hill tribes of the Doi Tung region, particularly the Akha people, Lahu, Tai-Yai, and Chin-ho people, in the Mae Sai District of the Chiang Rai province, Thailand found themselves over 20 years ago.

 Their homeland was ravaged, razed and burned to the ground over and over again in order to support the world’s opium habit.

-There’s no sign of that now as I stand on the teak porch of the Royal villa, a European style Swiss chalet overlooking the valleys.
+There’s no sign of that now as I stand on the teak porch of the Royal Villa, a European, Lanna-style chalet that looks like something you would find in Switzerland overlooking the valleys.
 All I see are mountains covered with a lush forest and flowering plants.

 This area once formed part of the infamous Golden Triangle; the biggest supplier of the world’s opium.